Hassan Mubiru: SC. Villa

-On his arrival at Villa Park, Mubiru found a star studded side that included the likes of Iddi Batambuze, Charles Kayemba, Edgar Watson and the like and didn't find it easy commanding a starting place in the side.
+On his arrival at Villa Park, Mubiru found a star studded side that included the likes of Iddi Batambuze, Charles Kayemba, Edgar Watson and didn't find it easy commanding a starting place in the side.
 However, his quality on the ball was evident for all to see.
 Coach Paul Hasule who had described Mubiru as a rough diamond that needed polishing transformed the forward into a deadly striker difficult to mark by even the best defenders on the land.
-Mubiru later formed a deadly striking combination with another youngster Mukasa Andrew.
+Mubiru later formed a striking combination with another youngster Mukasa Andrew.
 Despite failing to help Villa to the league title in the 1997 season, Mubiru looked a safe bet for a future star centre forward.

 In 1998, Mubiru helped SC Villa to a league and cup double.
 The Villa Park side had last won a league title in 1994.
 He also led the club to finals of the CECAFA club Championship that year for the first time since 1987.
 Unfortunately, Villa lost the final game to Tanzanian giants Yanga Africans 4-3 on penalties after a barren draw in the 90 minutes in which Mubiru hit a post with a ferocious shot.